Gering Bulldogs route Alliance Bulldogs

 Gering hopes to turn their season around after a couple of rough weeks for the football team.

 The first half was a defensive battle with only Gering getting on the board and holding a 13-0 lead at the half.
-Gering was led by Tanner Gartner with two touchdowns, along with a Chris Bliss interception return for a touchdown on the opening drive of the second half.
+Gering was led by Tanner Gartner with two touchdowns, along with a Joe Van Anne interception return for a touchdown on the opening drive of the second half.

 Gering’s main method of moving the ball was on the ground as all of their offensive scoring came by the run.